sts10/radiation/README.md

 I know there's a better way to have users install Radiation-- something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.3.8

+Improved handling of completely blank posts.
+Now you can call the edit menu and a completely blank post won't cause Radiation to error out.
+This is hopefully a successfully attempt at solving [this issue](https://github.com/sts10/radiation/issues/10) submitted by [cena](https://github.com/cena).

 #### What's New in v 0.3.7